xitop/edzed/docs/simulation.rst

   the :exc:`asyncio.CancelledError`.
 In detail, if the simulation task raises, re-raise the exception.
 If any of the supporting tasks raises, raise :exc:`RuntimeError`.

+  .. versionchanged:: 23.8.25

+    The supporting tasks are started after the simulator.
+An interface may assume the simulator has reached the point since which it can accept events.

 .. method:: Circuit.run_forever() -> NoReturn
   :async:

   Lower-level entry point.
 Run the circuit simulation in an infinite loop, i.e. until cancelled or until an exception is raised.
-Note that technically cancellation equals to a raised exception too.
+Note that technically a cancellation is a raised exception as well.

   The asyncio task that runs ``run_forever`` is called a *simulation task*.